cloudmesh-community/book/chapters/bigdata/week6.md

     WARNING:tensorflow:From /usr/local/lib/python3.6/dist-packages/keras/backend/tensorflow_backend.py:3576: The name tf.log is deprecated.
 Please use tf.math.log instead.

+    WARNING:tensorflow:From
+    /usr/local/lib/python3.6/dist-packages/tensorflow/python/ops/math_grad.py:1250:
-    WARNING:tensorflow:From /usr/local/lib/python3.6/dist-packages/tensorflow/python/ops/math_grad.py:1250: add_dispatch_support.<locals>.wrapper (from tensorflow.python.ops.array_ops) is deprecated and will be removed in a future version.
+    add_dispatch_support. locals.wrapper (from tensorflow.python.ops.array_ops) is deprecated and will be removed in a future version.
     Instructions for updating:
     Use tf.where in 2.0, which has the same broadcast rule as np.where WARNING:tensorflow:From /usr/local/lib/python3.6/dist-packages/keras/backend/tensorflow_backend.py:1033: The name tf.assign_add is deprecated.
 Please use tf.compat.v1.assign_add instead.